Quickguides

 Overview

 While expert determination can no longer be regarded as the domain of single issue technical questions, it is not for every dispute.
-Whether expert determination, as a process, should be recommended over other forms of dispute resolution will depend on a variety of factors ranging from the subject matter of the potential dispute to the appetite of the parties to engage in the longer, more expensive and more rigorous processes of litigation and arbitration.
+Whether expert determination, as a process, should be recommended over other forms of dispute resolution will depend on a variety of factors ranging from the subject matter of the potential dispute to the willingness of the parties to be bound by shorter, less expensive but less rigorous process than litigation or arbitration.

 What is expert determination?

-What restrictions are there on the types of disputes which can be referred to expert determination?
+What restrictions are there on the types of disputes that can be referred to expert determination?

 Unless exclusive jurisdiction has been conferred by statute on a particular court or tribunal, there are few restrictions on the sorts of disputes that can be referred to expert determination.